port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 ## Installation

+### Terraform installation

+If you are using Terraform to manage your infrastructe, you can use the AWS exporter [Terraform module](../iac/terraform/modules/aws-exporter-module.md).

+### Step-by-step installation

 1. Prepare a [`config.json`](#exporter-configjson-file) file that will define which AWS resources to ingest to Port;

 2. Create the [`IAM policy`](#iam-policy) that provides permissions to `list` and `read` the AWS resources in the `config.json`;